-2. Passwords must be unique for every account you have: that's easily accomplished.
+2. Passwords must be unique for every account you have: That's easily accomplished.
 The same password generation widget shows up in every password field.
 It's possible to identify password fields because they are input tags with the

-Ok, now in this scenario the security of your vault lies on LastPass's servers.
+Ok, now in this scenario, the security of your vault lies on LastPass's servers.
 Is that a good thing?
 It depends!
-At least until November 17th it wasn't.
+At least until November 17th, it wasn't.

 But there is one worrisome thing: vault synchronization across devices.

-It can only be done if the vault is stored in the server.
+It can only be done if the vault is stored on the server.
 It means that hacking LastPass should leak your vault and your vault key.
 These items may be separated in different servers, but it's hard to offer "device sync" and "forgot master password" functionality altogether.
 That's not necessarily how LastPass is designed.
-I didn't research it, but I have doubts about their implementation given the presented information in the previously linked article.
+I didn't research it, but I have doubts about their implementation given the information presented in the previously linked article.

 But is it a safe password transmission from the vault to the website?